-Choctawhatchee Electric Cooperative, Inc., (CHELCO) is a not-for-profit electric distribution cooperative employing more than 150 people and serving more than 56,000 accounts in Walton, Okaloosa, Holmes and Santa Rosa counties in the panhandle of Florida.
+Choctawhatchee Electric Cooperative, Inc., (CHELCO) is a MEMBER-OWNED, not-for-profit electric distribution cooperative employing more than 170 people and serving more than 61,000 accounts in Walton, Okaloosa, Holmes and Santa Rosa counties in the panhandle of Florida.

 The cooperative owns and maintains over 4,100 miles of line including those on Eglin Air Force Base.